hokman0414/AWS-SIEM-project/README.md

-This was a half completed project that hosted security stacks onto AWS VPC cloud security stacks requirements:
+This was an incomplete project that hosted security stacks onto AWS VPC cloud

+The full project is currently shifting to on premise with some endpoints maybe hosted on cloud (hosted websites)

+security stacks requirements:
 1. Log analysis - Wazuh
 2. Log ingestion - Gray log